ziwang1121/PADE/README.md

 # PADE

+## Exciting News!!
+This paper has been accepted by ICASSP 2024!

 Code of paper "Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification"

 A simple but effective method for both Occluded Person Re-identification and Normal Person Re-identification (with few occlusions)